 Be a Tourist

-Some travellers almost seem to feel ashamed of the fact that they’re tourists.
+Some travelers almost seem to feel ashamed of the fact that they’re tourists.
 They’ll avoid the typical ‘tourist traps’ or fail to really make the most of the experience for fear of being looked down on by the locals, but it can be a wonderful feeling to truly embrace your inner tourist.

 There’s nothing wrong with getting ‘off the beaten path’ and trying to see some hidden gems, but there’s also nothing wrong with visiting the main touristic locations of a place, like the Colosseum in Rome or Big Ben in London.
 So visit the places you want to visit, take the photos you want to take, and live your vacation as you want it, without worrying about what anyone else thinks.